nalinbhardwaj/zordle/README.md

 [^1]: Ignore the minor technical detail that they can always just cheat by looking up the day's word elsewhere. 😅

-Learning about the shiny new features of Halo 2, Wordle seemed like the perfect application to get my hands dirty with them, so I chose to work on this as my project!
+Learning about the shiny new features of Halo 2, Wordle seemed like the perfect toy application to get my hands dirty with them, so I chose to work on this as my project!
 The rest of this README will be a technical note on the circuits and an informal introduction to the Halo 2 Library and features of PLONKish proving systems.

 # Circuit